1Password/scim-examples/PREPARATION.md

 * You should **never** need to log into this Provision Manager account manually.
 Please refrain from doing so.
 * Do not attempt to perform a provisioning sync until the setup has been completed.
 * Once set up, your Identity Provider becomes the _authoritative source_ of information for your 1Password accounts.
 With Provisioning enabled, the ability to change the _display name_ and _account status_ are not possible through the 1Password Web UI, and must be done through your Identity Provider.
 You can, however, continue to issue Account Recovery requests through the 1Password Web UI with Provisioning enabled.
-* E-mail addresses for provisioned users cannot be changed through the Identity Provider, due to the way their e-mail is used to generate their encryption keys.
-Users must change their e-mail manually through the 1Password Web UI, so that they can have their encryption keys and Emergency Kit regenerated.
+* E-mail addresses for provisioned users cannot be changed through the Identity Provider, due to the way their e-mail is used to generate their encryption key.
+Users must change their e-mail manually through the 1Password Web UI, so that they can have their encryption key and Emergency Kit regenerated.

 For more information on our security model, you can read our [security whitepaper](https://1password.com/files/1Password-White-Paper.pdf).